AMReX-Fluids/AMReX-Hydro/Docs/source/Godunov.rst

 Post-MAC (API ref. `EBGondunov::ComputeEdgestate <https://amrex-codes.github.io/amrex-hydro/Doxygen/html/namespaceEBGodunov.html#afb5b3b4bcea09a8aeeb568ddde3a46e4>`_)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

+Here, the face-centered advective velocity field, which we will call :math:`\U^{MAC}`, is already known.
+Typically, this is the MAC projection of :math:`\U^{MAC,*}`, which would have been computed via the Pre-MAC
+procedure detailed above.
-Once we have the MAC-projected velocities, we predict all quantities to faces.
+Now we predict all quantities to faces.
 Let the
 scalar :math:`s` represent any advected quantities as well as all three velocity
 components.
 We now extrapolate :math:`s` from cell centroids to face centroids
 as described in Sec. :ref:`pre-mac`.
 For example, on face :math:`(i+1/2,j,k)` we define